 Click here for Super Tips for Healthy YOU –

-Bone up daily : Get your daily calcium by popping a tab, chugging milk or eating yoghurt.
+Bone up daily: Get your daily calcium by popping a tab, chugging milk, or eating yogurt.
 It’ll keep your bones strong.
 Remember that your bone density declines after the age of 30.
 You need at least 200 milligrams daily, which you should combine with magnesium, or it simply won’t be absorbed.

-Drink some water especially before meal : Drinking enough water can have numerous benefits.
-One important factor, is that it can help boost the amount of calories you burn.
+Drink some water especially before a meal : Drinking enough water can have numerous benefits.
+One important factor is that it can help boost the number of calories you burn.

-Avoid bright lights before you sleep : When we’re exposed to bright lights in the evening, this disrupts production of the sleep hormone melatonin.
+Avoid bright lights before you sleep: When we’re exposed to bright lights in the evening, this disrupts the production of the sleep hormone melatonin.
 An interesting “hack” is to use a pair of amber-tinted glasses that block blue light from entering your eyes in the evening.

-Curry favour : Hot, spicy foods containing chillies or cayenne pepper trigger endorphins, the feel-good hormones.
-Endorphins have a powerful, almost narcotic, effect and make you feel good after exercising.
+Curry favor: Hot, spicy foods containing chilies or cayenne pepper trigger endorphins, the feel-good hormones.
+Endorphins have a powerful, almost narcotic, effect, and make you feel good after exercising.

-Eat your stress away : Prevent low blood sugar as it stresses you out.
+Eat your stress away: Prevent low blood sugar as it stresses you out.
 Eat regular and small healthy meals and keep fruit and veggies handy.
 Herbal teas will also soothe your frazzled nerves.
-Eating unrefined carbohydrates, nuts and bananas boosts the formation of serotonin, another feel-good drug.
+Eating unrefined carbohydrates, nuts, and bananas boost the formation of serotonin, another feel-good drug.
 Small amounts of protein containing the amino acid tryptamine can give you a boost when stress tires you out.

 It is loaded with heart-healthy monounsaturated fats and powerful antioxidants that can fight inflammation.
 Extra virgin olive oil leads to many beneficial effects on heart health, and people who consume olive oil have a much lower risk of dying from heart attacks and strokes

 No folly in folic acid.
-Folic acid should be taken regularly by all pregnant mums and people with a low immunity to disease.
+Folic acid should be taken regularly by all pregnant mums and people with low immunity to disease.
 Folic acid prevents spina bifida in unborn babies and can play a role in cancer prevention.
-It is found in green leafy vegetables, fruit and bran.
+It is found in green leafy vegetables, fruit, and bran.

-Take care of your relationships : Social relationships are incredibly important.
-Not only for your mental wellbeing, but your physical health as well.
-Studies show that people who are close with friends and family are healthier and live much longer than those who are not.
+Take care of your relationships: Social relationships are incredibly important.
+Not only for your mental wellbeing but your physical health as well.
+Studies show that people who are close to friends and family are healthier and live much longer than those who are not.